 Review and Rating of Falconhead Golf Course in Austin Texas

-Falconhead Golf Course was designed and is operated to meet the exacting standards of the PGA Tour and as such is a PGA Tour Signature Course.
-And what a fun track with an outstanding layout that leverages the local Hill Country terrain.
-Located on the southwest side of Austin, Falconhead Golf Club takes advantage of the terrain as it plays up and down the rolling hill country, along some natural areas, across a couple creeks, through the knobby oak and cedar trees, and beside some beautiful homes in the Falconhead Golf Community.
-Dramatic elevated tee boxes offer some majestic panoramic views of the hill country.
+Falconhead Golf Course was designed for and is operated to meet, the exacting standards of the PGA Tour and as such is a PGA Tour Signature Course.
+And what a fun track with an outstanding layout that leverages the local rolling Hill Country terrain.
+Located on the southwest side of Austin, Falconhead Golf Club takes advantage of the terrain as it plays up and down the rolling hill country, along with some natural areas, across a couple of creeks, through the knobby oak and cedar trees, and beside some beautiful homes in the Falconhead Golf Community.
+Dramatically elevated tee boxes offer some majestic panoramic views of the hill country.

-In 2012 the Louisiana Firefighters Pension Fund purchased Falconhead Golf Club and made several changes to the course and staff.
-Under their management changes were made to the course and some of the staff and the conditions have significantly improved and are continuing to get better.
+Falconhead Golf Club is currently owned and operated by Magnolia Golf Management, which also owns two other fantastic golf courses - Avery Ranch Golf Club in Austin and Teravista Golf Club in Round Rock.
 Falconhead will throw a little bit of everything at you (forced carries, elevated tee boxes, dramatic uphill approaches, blind shots, dog legs, water, huge bunkers, narrow approaches, and more) but the layout is very fair and with 5 sets of tee boxes you can bite off as much as you want to chew or play forward a set of tee boxes and have a fun relaxing round.
-From the tee box you can typically see what you're up against and plan your strategy accordingly.
+From the tee box, you can typically see what you're up against and plan your strategy accordingly.
 Several holes demand accuracy off the tee box to miss the trees, avoid the bunkers, and play around a couple trees in the middle of the fairway.
-Falconhead offers a little bit of everything that makes golf fun and challenging which is why we added it to our list of the Best Courses in Austin.
+From our perspective, Falconhead Golf Club offers a little bit of everything that makes golf fun and challenging, which is why we added it to our list of the Best Courses in Austin.

 We loved the front nine and found it fun and fair, but demanding with ups and downs, bunkers, and some challenging fairways.
-The back doesn't have quite as much character and it's more open and forgiving off the tee box.
+The back doesn't have quite as much character and it seems more open and forgiving off the tee box.

-When we played in December, the fairways were in very good condition.
-The fairways range from wide open to tight, contoured, and sloping.
+When we played in March, the fairways still transistioning from winter to summer conditions.
+The fairways range from wide open to tight and most are contoured and have a fair amount of slope.
 You'll find lots of uphill as well as downhill shots.
-Before you hit, study the fairway slope carefully and plan of some extra roll from the slope as well as the dry firm conditions.
-Some beautiful homes line one side of some of the holes.
-The rough was wide and held the ball up making it an easy recovery shot.
+Before you hit, study the fairway slope carefully and plan on some extra roll from the slope as well as the dry firm conditions.
+Some beautiful homes dot one side of some of the holes.
+The rough was wide and held the ball up making for an easy recovery shot - miss the rough and you'll be under the trees and in tall native grass.

-The bunkers range from average size to huge and a couple have long narrow grass strips within them which can cause a problem.
-When we played they were in near perfect condition with soft sand that was fluffy and thick.
-A joy to hit out of.
-The faces range from small (two or so inches) to steep and deep
+The bunkers range from average size to huge and a couple trough bunkers have long narrow grass strips within them which can cause a problem.
+When we played the bunkers needed some work - the sand was thin and gritty.
+We were told that there are plans to renovate the bunkers.

 Here's How Texas Outside Determines the Scorecard Rating